gsalaman/astro_notes/journal.md

 # Intro
 These are going to be my "raw photography" running notes...in reverse cron order (latest on top).
 ******

+# 3-25-25 Planetary test
+Okay, did the 4x powermate on the televue.
+Juptier was 36.8 arc-seconds diameter...my pic had a diameter of ~107 pixels.
+Theory says 3.1 arc-seconds/pixel * 36.8 = 114 pixels.
+Pretty close!!!

 # 3-23-25 FOV calcs, planetary bent
 So if I wanted to get better planetary, the first tests would be with the TV-85 and the ZWO.
 This would give me tracking and a better vid capture at the expense of "pixels".